-I have all kinds of cast iron.
-Today, I decided it was time to clean and re-season all of it.
+I have all kinds of cast iron that I’ve been needing to clean and re-season.
 There are a few key pieces that sit on my stove top and I’ve decided that it was time to break out some additional pieces.
-Particularly, a nice sauce pan with a lid and a double dutch oven (for lack of a better term).
+Particularly, a nice saucepan with a lid and a double dutch oven (for lack of a better term).
 In all, there were two No. 8 skillets, a No 14 skillet (yeah, the big daddy) two waffle irons, two regular dutch ovens, the double dutch oven, an egg poacher, a cornbread pan, a muffin pan, and a star-shaped muffin pan.
-There was a sauce pan and lids for about each of them!
-I really needed another oven, or two, for the task.
-My oven was working at 250 degrees all day.

-Anyone who cooks with cast-iron can never turn back.
-I’m ready to ditch everything else I have and commit to cast-iron cooking!
+I cook with cast iron daily… and rarely use anything else.
 Having your cookware properly seasoned and maintained only increases the performance of cast-iron.
-Here’s how I did it:
+Here’s how I do it:

 Seasoning your cast iron